 The Operator’s Licence, which must be issued in the operator’s name, can be one of three types:

 - Standard International

-A Restricted licence does not permit removal companies to transport your possessions, however the other two licences will.
-The Standard International Operator’s Licence only will allow for international removals.
+A Restricted Licence does not permit removal companies to transport your possessions, however the other two licences will.
+Only the Standard International Operator’s Licence will allow for international removals.
 Each of these types of licence allows the holder to carry out different operations, so you may wish to make sure that the removal firm meets the legal requirements with the vehicle licences they hold.